ghgltggamers/HLWTK---High-Level-Web-Toolkit-Simplify-Web-Interface-Development-with-Ease/SECURITY.md

 If you have found a security vulnerability or issue in **HLWTK**, we encourage you to report it as soon as possible.
 Your contributions help ensure the security of the project for all users.

 ### How to Report:
-- Please report vulnerabilities by opening an issue in the [security advisories section](https://github.com/yourusername/hlwtk/security/advisories) of the repository.
+- Please report vulnerabilities by opening an issue in the [security advisories section](https://github.com/ghgltggamers/HLWTK---High-Level-Web-Toolkit-Simplify-Web-Interface-Development-with-Ease/security/advisories) of the repository.
-- You can also email us directly at [security@example.com] for confidential vulnerability reports.

 ### What to Expect:
 - We aim to respond to all security reports within **48 hours**.